 Courses Taught at AUB:

-ENGL 220C: Contemporary Anglophone Literature, “English and Politics in Modern African Literatures” (fall 2019)
+ENGL 220C: Contemporary Anglophone Literature, “Introduction to African Literatures” (spring 2020)

 ENGL 243C: Postcolonial Literature, “Writing the Postcolonial City” (fall 2019)